mateogu0620/ticket_scraper/GOALS.md

 # Current prioritized goals

-Better UI
+Better UI + Frontend

 Expanded parameters for searching
 - Agnostic parameters
 - Works between both Ticketmaster and SeatGeek

-Login functionality
+Basic Login and register functionality

-Favoriting events

-Solving duplicate events
+Creating an account and ebing able to favorite events
+- Create a new table for storing users (username, email, password) and their favorited events
+- Develop front-end for displaying favorited events

-Solving repeated searches
+Solving duplicate events / solving repeated searches
+- Making a decision on whether to use API or retrieve events from database

 DB restructuring + expansion